jesshill/Onish_lab/protocols/RNAi/RNAi in C elegans by E coli feeding.md

 ### KEY CONTROLS:

+- Positive control:
-- Positive control: _pop-1_ RNAi is a standard positive control that should produce 100% embryonic lethality.
+  - _pop-1_ RNAi is a standard positive control that should produce 100% embryonic lethality.
+- Negative control:
-- Negative control: Empty vector (L4440) is a common negative control that should result in a 0 % embryonic lethality.
+  - Empty vector (L4440) is a common negative control that should result in a 0 % embryonic lethality.
-- Question specific controls: Other controls can be selected for the exact question of interest.
+- Question specific controls:
+  - Other controls can be selected for the exact question of interest.
 For example, the researcher is interested in embryonic lethality due to intestine-specific failure, _elt-2_ RNAi (intestine regulatory gene) is a typical control.

 ### PROTOCOL:

-1. Obtain _E. coli_ strains
+1. Obtain _E. coli_ RNAi feeding strains

-- Streak out strains from the _E. coli_ feeding collection onto LB Carb (100 mg/ L) and/or Tet (12.5 mg/ L) plates.
-Grow at 37 C over night – 2 nights until colonies emerge.
+- Streak out strains from the _E. coli_ feeding collection onto LB Carb [100 ug/mL] plates.
+Grow at 37C over night.
 - Store resulting single colonies in a personal -80C stock for future reference.
 - Sequence the resulting vectors to ensure the appropriate transcript will be targeted.
-- Stock plates of _E. coli_ can be stored at 4 C for 4 – 6 weeks after which time, a fresh batch from the -80 C is recommended for best dsRNA activity.
+- Stock plates of _E. coli_ can be stored at 4C for 4–6 wk after which time, a fresh batch from the -80C is recommended for best dsRNA activity.

 2. Grow and Induce _E. coli_

 <ins> DAY 1 <ins>

-- Inoculate 5 ml LB (100 mg/L Carb) liquid cultures with each _E. coli_ strain including controls.
+- Inoculate 5 mL of liquid LB Carb [100 ug/mL] with each _E. coli_ strain.
+Repeat for all strains needed, including controls.
-- Grow overnight at 37 C, shaking.
+- Grow overnight at 37 C, shaking (200 RPM).
-- If 6 cm NGM + Carb plates have not been prepared in advance, pour those plates now.
-Keep track of how many plates were poured with every 500 ml of culture to calculate roughly the volume of culture per plate.

 <ins> DAY 2 <ins>

-- No more than 18 hours after initial _E. coli_ inoculation dilute overnight cultures.
-Add 40 ul of each overnight culture into 6 ml fresh LB (100 mg / L Carb).
+- No more than 18 hr after initial _E. coli_ inoculation dilute overnight cultures.
+Add 40 uL of each overnight culture into 6 mL fresh LB Carb [100 ug/mL].
-- Grow shaking at 37 C for 3 hours.
+- Grow shaking at 37C for 3 hours.
 - Induce dsRNA transcription by adding IPTG to 1 mM final concentration to each culture.
-- Organiz e 6 cm RNAi plates by labeling them.
+- Organize 6 cm RNAi plates by labeling them.
 - Add IPTG to 1 mM final concentration per plate (use calculation above).
 - 3 hours after _E. coli_ induction, plate 500 ul of each culture on a 6 cm RNAi plate.
 - Let plates dry overnight at room temp.